kingsgeocomp/geocomputation/README.md

       * I would start by using the city data from the previous week and _then_ introducing real data near the end
       * Might also be worth just using the listings.csv data instead of the fuller .gz file for speed/simplicity and then I will use the full file in the following week.
       * Also an opportunity to introduce reading .gz/.zip files directly in pandas
+* 4: Visualising Data [JR?
+Complete]
+    * Using pandas with header data
+    * Statistics as judgement, not truth -- plotting as first step on this path
+    * Seaborn
+    * 3D plots
+    * [Interpreting plots and other summary metrics]
+    * Saving a plot
+    * Automating analysis (loops but over data series now)
+* 5: Assessed Notebook [JR]
+    * _Any content we want to add for practicing for the next week?
+Or a re-cap assignment?_
-* 6: Working with Subsets of Data
+* 6: Working with Subsets of Data [JM]
     * More on Boolean algebra in pandas selection
     * Links to vector and raster analysis?
     * Using the index [from Week 4]